Nipun42/universe-code-playground/README.md

 * Images must be hosted elsewhere.

+* Avoid creating Code Blocks that scroll.

-* Break the rules and have fun!
+* Have fun!

 ## Pro Tips
 Permanently change the Code Block's size and position by changing these values at the bottom of `extras/script.js`: